What is a Knowledge Graph?

 Natural language processing (NLP).

-Natural language processing is a machine’s ability to ‘understand’ and interact with natural human language.
+is its ability to ‘understand’ and interact with natural human language.

 In order to achieve natural language processing, they need machine-readable databases of information structured in a way that imitates how humans organize information